rusq/senddat/README.md

 Senddat commands are read till the end of line.
 Maximum line length is 250 chars.

 ## Extensions
-In additional to the standard set of senddat functions, this version is extended to support the following:
+In addition to the standard set of senddat functions, this version is extended to support the following:

 - Go templating language preprocessor (template files up to 1MB)